 RELATStephanie Schacher, Psy.D.
-Providing assessment and psychotherapy services in Westport and Milford, CT
+Providing assessment and psychotherapy services in Westport, CT

 Having healthy and fulfilling relationships are so beneficial to our lives.
 Yet sometimes relationships are hard to navigate and can become a main source of stress and unhappiness.
 Whether conflict resides in a romantic, parental, sibling, child, or friendship relationship, its intimacy and harmony has a significant impact on our sense of well-being.